JobQuest/jobquest-fe/README.md

 ---

-Creating a responsive website with multiple features.
+- Creating a responsive website with multiple features.
+- Working with a full-stack team
+- Deploying to Heroku with Continuous Intrigration with Travis CI

 ## ScreenShots and Demos